MultiMerch with Journal2 Theme & OpenCart

 This guide was written for OpenCart 2.2 and MultiMerch 8.
-Compatibility packages are included in MultiMerch Professional and Business plans.
+Compatibility packages are included in MultiMerch Professional and Ultimate plans.

 OpenCart installation is a fairly simple process that is covered in detail in the official OpenCart documentation as well as various third party tutorials.
 These are the main steps required to get an OpenCart 2.2 store up and running.

 1. Download the OpenCart archive

 In most cases if starting your store from scratch you want to use the latest stable version of OpenCart that is currently available.
 The latest version of OpenCart is always available on the official OpenCart download page.
 In our case, it is OpenCart 220.127.116.11.

 OpenCart download comes as a single zip archive containing a set of different files and folders.
 You only need to upload the contents of the upload/ folder that is part of the archive – not the archive or the upload/ folder itself.

 You can use any preferred FTP client or your CPanel file manager to upload the files.
 In this case, we're using WinSCP.

 3. Run the OpenCart installer

 After you've uploaded the files you need to run the OpenCart installation script by visiting your store's link in your browser.
 OpenCart will automatically redirect you to the installation page.